-Viticulture has been the heart of Macedonia since Roman times; thanks to an abundance of sunshine as well as Mediterranean and continental breezes, wine grapes thrive in the rich, rocky soil.
+Viticulture has been the heart of North Macedonia since Roman times; thanks to an abundance of sunshine as well as Mediterranean and continental breezes, wine grapes thrive in the rich rocky soil.
 The country’s wine region centres around the Vardar River which bisects the country north to south.

-Fly to Skopje, transfer to the Hotel Duvet Centre or similar in Skopje and check in for 2 nights.
+Fly to Skopje, transfer to the Alexander Square Hotel, or similar in Skopje and check in for 2 nights.

 This morning enjoy a short walking tour through the new part of Skopje, including the main square with the grand fountain of Alexander the Great.
-See Mother Theresa's memorial house, who was born in Skopje in 1910, as well as Skopje City Museum housed in the old railway station which was completed in 1940/41.
+See Mother Theresa's memorial house (she was born in Skopje in 1910), as well as Skopje City Museum housed in the old railway station which was completed in 1940/41.
 At that time it was the most beautiful railway station on the Balkans, connecting Skopje with Thessaloniki but it was partially destroyed by an earthquake in 1963.
 Visit the old part of Skopje including the Old Bazaar, Mustafa Pasha Mosque (built in 1495) and the church of the Holy Saviour (from the 19th century) known for its extraordinary wooden iconostas.
-Continue to Kale Fortress located on the highest point of the city overlooking River Vardar.
+Continue to Kale Fortress located on the highest point of the city overlooking the River Vardar.
 Visit Kartal winery—a family owned winery near Skopje.
 Take a walking tour of the vineyards and meet their enologist for a short presentation of the wines produced in the region of Skopje.
-They make a delicious Riesling, Cabernet Sauvignon and a local vranec, enjoy wine-tasting including some tasty snacks.
-(B)
+They make a delicious Riesling, Cabernet Sauvignon and a local Vranec, enjoy wine-tasting including some tasty snacks.
+(B,L)

 Free day before transfer to Skopje Airport for flight back to the UK.
 (B)